On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Results

-\item{\bf Case 2 (fixing all slopes)}: Given the results found above, we experiment with a general profile with a lower number of parameters for the fitting mass profile, keeping $\alpha =1$, and further fixing $\gamma = 0$ (cored inner profile), while considering separately the cases $\beta = 4, 5, 6$ for the outer slope.
+\item{\bf Case 2 (fixing all slopes)}: Given the results found above, we experiment with a general profile with a lower number of parameters for the fitting mass profile, keeping $\alpha =1$, and further fixing $\gamma = 0$ (cored inner profile), while considering separately the cases $\beta = 4, 5, 6, 10$ for the outer slope.
 In each case, only the characteristic (central) density and scale radius are fitted.
-This case is equivalent to the fits performed by \cite{Kelleher}, who found a very slight preference for $\beta=4$ based on hydrostatic equilibrium of hot gas.
-In our case, the resulting fits to the data also showed no strong statistical preference for any of the values $\beta = 4, 5$ or $6$.
-The Bayesian Information Criterion (BIC hereafter, see e.g. \cite{Mamon19}), however, gives a slight preference for $\beta=5$.
-The minimal difference with the results of \cite{Kelleher} should, however, not be over-intepreted and could simply result from clusters spanning a slightly different range of parameters (total gas mass, temperature, etc.).
+This case gives a much more favourable Bayesian Information Criterion (BIC hereafter, see e.g. \cite{Mamon19}) than the previous one, due to the removal of one free parameter, and it is equivalent to the fits performed by \cite{Kelleher}, who found a very slight preference for $\beta=4$ based on hydrostatic equilibrium of hot gas.
+In our case, the resulting fits to the data also showed no strong statistical preference for any of the four values above.
+The BIC, however, gives a slight preference for $\beta=6$.

+In particular, we found an average $\Delta$BIC $= 0.42$ between $\beta = 4$ and $\beta = 6$, in favor of the latter, with a maximum difference of $0.85$, always below $1$.
+For the cases $\beta = 5$ and $\beta = 10$, we obtained an average $\Delta$BIC, of $0.08$ and $0.16$ with $\beta = 6$, still in favor of the latter, with a maximum difference of $0.23$ and $0.74$ respectively.
+The minimal difference with the results of \cite{Kelleher} should therefore not be over-interpreted as it is statistically irrelevant, and could also simply result from clusters spanning a slightly different range of parameters (total gas mass, temperature, etc.).
+On the other hand, when fixing $\beta=3$, the average $\Delta$BIC with $\beta=6$ rises to $1.7$, with a maximum value of $2.75$, and is therefore significant, in accordance with our findings from Case~1.
+The values of the fitted parameters for each individual cluster when fixing $\beta = 4, 5, 6, 10$ are all given in Table~\ref{table1}.
+We have also included, as a vertical tick on the abscissa, the fitted scale radius for the $\beta=6$ case in Figure~\ref{fig:missing_average}.